nixworks/public/news/2010/11/15/README.md

 ## [2010-11-15](/news/2010/11/15/index.md)

 ### [US diplomat Richard Holbrooke says the US has a transition plan for Afghanistan, not an exit strategy, and that there will be some drawdown of American troops in Afghanistan next year but the U.S. combat mission will not end there until 2014. ](/news/2010/11/15/us-diplomat-richard-holbrooke-says-the-us-has-a-transition-plan-for-afghanistan-not-an-exit-strategy-and-that-there-will-be-some-drawdown.md)
-_Context: Afghan, Richard Holbrooke, US diplomat, War in Afghanistan (2001–present), exit strategy_
+_Context: Afghanistan, Richard Holbrooke, US diplomat, War in Afghanistan (2001–present), exit strategy_

 ### [BHP Billiton abandons its US$39 billion takeover bid for Canadian fertiliser maker Potash Corp. ](/news/2010/11/15/bhp-billiton-abandons-its-us-39-billion-takeover-bid-for-canadian-fertiliser-maker-potash-corp.md)
 Mining giant BHP Billiton Monday abandoned its 39 billion US dollar takeover bid for fertiliser-maker Potash Corp after it was rejected by Canada, acknowledging its second major failure in recent weeks.